KristinaP09/KristinaP09/README.md

   </a>
 </h1>

-- Currently, I am a Postdoctoral researcher at ISTI-CNR, Italy.
 - I am a lifelong learner, not a people pleaser, and always try to avoid people who show off (usually I dont care about it much).
 - I am actively applying for a lecturer/assistant professor/data scientist/researcher, available immediately or in fall 2025.
 If you are interested in more details, check out [**my website**](https://kristinap09.github.io) or my <a href="Curriculum_Vitae.pdf" class="btn-theme btn-theme-md btn-default-bg text-uppercase">**CV**</a><br>  <br>